-ASP Integrated Exam I - PHILIPPINE PRACTICE AND REGULATIONS FOR LIFE INSURANCE, PRENEED AND NONLIFE INSURANCE COMPANIES (DEVELOPMENT, PRICING, DISTRIBUTION, VALUATION AND PERS ACCOUNTING)
+ASP Integrated Exam I - PHILIPPINE PRACTICE AND REGULATIONS FOR LIFE AND NONLIFE INSURANCE COMPANIES (DEVELOPMENT, PRICING, DISTRIBUTION, VALUATION AND PFRS ACCOUNTING)

-This course covers Philippine practice and regulation of life, preneed and nonlife products with respect to development, pricing, distribution, measurement of liabilities, investments and reinsurance.
+This course covers Philippine practice and regulation of life and nonlife products with respect to development, pricing, distribution, measurement of liabilities, investments and reinsurance.

-- Understand the general principles of business law and legal issues relating to life insurance, nonlife insurance and pre-need companies. - Be familiar with the pertinent provisions of the Insurance Code, the Pre-Need Code and various laws and regulations governing the life, non-life and preneed industries. - Understand regulations and practices for the development and sales of life, nonlife, medical and preneed plans. - Understand the regulatory financial statements and reports of insurance companies and be able to analyze the financial data in the context of the Philippine Financial Reporting Standards. - Understand how the different summary financial statements and the Philippine Annual Statements are prepared.
-The student must be able to realize how and how much a change in a particular accounting transaction will impact the summary financial statement and the Annual Statement. - Understand the business of insurance as stated in the Insurance Code, PreNeed Code and other pertinent regulations/circulars with respect to capitalization requirement, assets, reserves, investments, reinsurance, etc. - Understand and apply the valuation principles and other standards of actuarial practice issued by regulatory bodies and the Actuarial Society of the Philippines.
+- Understand the general principles of business law and legal issues relating to life and non-life insurance companies. - Be familiar with the pertinent provisions of the Insurance Code and various laws and regulations governing the life and non-life industries. - Understand regulations and practices for the development and sales of life, nonlife and medical plans. - Understand the regulatory financial statements and reports of insurance companies and be able to analyze the financial data in the context of the Philippine Financial Reporting Standards. - Understand how the different summary financial statements and the Philippine Annual Statements are prepared.
+The student must be able to realize how and how much a change in a particular accounting transaction will impact the summary financial statement and the Annual Statement. - Understand the business of insurance as stated in the Insurance Code and other pertinent regulations/circulars with respect to capitalization requirement, assets, reserves, investments, reinsurance, etc. - Understand and apply the valuation principles and other standards of actuarial practice issued by regulatory bodies and the Actuarial Society of the Philippines.
 The student is expected to be familiar with valuation methods and the use of appropriate valuation assumptions used.
 The student is expected to be familiar with the existing regulation on reserve valuation in the

-- Insurance Code as well as the pre-need valuation regulations.
-The student must understand the relationship among valuation, pricing and the profitability of insurance and pre-need operations. - Familiarize with the limitations imposed by existing regulation on life insurance and pre-need company investments.
+- Insurance Code.
+The student must understand the relationship among valuation, pricing and the profitability of insurance operations. - Familiarize with the limitations imposed by existing regulation on insurance company investments.

-ASP Integrated Exam II - SOCIAL INSURANCE, HEALTH CARE SYSTEMS, GROUP INSURANCE, EMPLOYEE BENEFITS AND TAXATION
+ASP Integrated Exam II - SOCIAL INSURANCE, PRE-NEED, HEALTH CARE SYSTEMS, GROUP INSURANCE, EMPLOYEE BENEFITS AND TAXATION